ApacheTech-Inactive-Repos/VintageMods/README.md

 A collection of mods, made for the game Vintage Story, written by Apache.

-## VintageMods Core

-These projects form a framework for rapid mod development.

-## Waypont Extensions

-Quickly and easily add waypoints to the map at the player's current position.

 ## Future Mod Ideas:

-#### Night Vision (Coming Soon!)

-Adds night vision for Spectator and Creative Mode.

 #### World Edit Redux (Coming Soon!)